Varshita5233/Varshita5233/README.md

 I'm a **DevOps Engineer** with **4 years of experience** building and operating production-grade cloud platforms for a **Fortune 20 telecom client (Verizon)**.
 I thrive on automation, zero-downtime deployments, and cost-optimization.

-- 🌱 I’m currently exploring advanced Kubernetes operators and SRE best practices.
+- 🌱 I’m currently exploring advanced Kubernetes operators and DevOps best practices.
 - 👯 I’m looking to collaborate on **cloud-native automation** and **DevSecOps** projects.
 - 💬 Ask me about **AWS, Terraform, Kubernetes, Jenkins, and Python scripting**.
 - 📫 Reach me at: **varshita.rajana2001@gmail.com**